If you would prefer to listen to a narration rather than read the article, please press the ‘Play’ button.

 If you show up from a place of love, of well-being, of enthusiasm and freedom, then again, the players will buy in, even if they don’t intellectually understand why.

-Unfortunately, many coaches and leaders go about trying to change the culture in their organisations without looking to their own happiness and well-being first.
+Unfortunately, many coaches and leaders go about trying to change the culture in their organisations without investigating and attending to their own happiness and well-being first.